dlains/cube/README.md

 ## Examples

-Only simple expressions are being parsed at the moment.
+Only simple declarations and expressions are being parsed at the moment.
 There is a built in REPL which can be accessed by running the `cube` executable without a script file name.

 The typical operator precedence rules apply.
 The currently working precedence levels are